 I highly recommend The Life Changing Magic of Tidying Up to hear from an expert on decluttering.
-I also highly recommend Drowning In Clutter: Tried & True Decluttering Strategies for those who want to hear from someone who struggles with organization.
+I also highly recommend Decluttering at the Speed of Life: Winning Your Never-Ending Battle with Stuff for those who want to hear from someone who struggles with organization.

 Personally, I couldn’t relate to the author of The Life Changing Magic at all.
 It was inspiring, but her brain works completely different than mine.
-However, the author of Drowning in Clutter totally speaks my language.
+However, the author of Decluttering at the Speed of Life totally speaks my language.
 Both are great reads.

 Of course sometimes you just need a kick in the pants to get off the couch and clean something.
 All subscribers to Simply Rebekah receive a free copy of my Just Clean Something workbook.